neuropoly/bibeasy/README.md

 # bibeasy
-Set of tools to manage academic bibliography, convert to [CCV](https://www.ccv-cvc.ca) indexes, and other fun stuff.
+Set of tools to manage academic bibliography, convert to [Canadian CV (CCV)](https://www.ccv-cvc.ca) indexes, and other fun stuff.

 ## Getting started